 - When you feel more comfortable on the machine you can start to incorporate some sessions.
 You don't just have to do steady-state work on the stepper and always follow the same routine.
-By changing the pattern of your training on the stepper you'll find it easier to concentrate and are less likely to get bored.
+By changing the pattern of your training on the stepper you'll find it easier to concentrate, are less likely to get bored and will see more progress in your fitness.